-In response to Is Laying People off Really Anti-Lean?:
+In response to Is Laying People off Really Anti-Lean? [the broken link was removed]:

 If you come into this situation and realize that you can implement some basic lean and six sigma principles and only need half the workforce to meet customer demand what do you do?